 Theory and practice of international trade with special reference to contemporary problems and policies.
 The topics covered include tariffs, quotas, foreign exchange, equilibrium in international payments.
 A study will be made of geographic, economic, social, and political influences on international trade.
-Review of current policies and develop-
+Review of current policies and developments in the United States.